NuGet/NuGetGallery/README.md

 4.  __Start a code review.__
-    Start a code review by pushing your branch up to GitHub (```git push origin anurse-123-makesuckless```) and creating a Pull Request from your branch to ***master***.
+    Start a code review by pushing your branch up to GitHub (```git push origin anurse-123-makesuckless```) and creating a Pull Request from your branch to ***dev***.
 Wait for at least someone on the team to respond with: ":shipit:" (that's called the
     "Ship-It Squirrel" and you can put it in your own comments by typing ```:shipit:```).

-5.  __Merge your changes in to master.__
+5.  __Merge your changes in to dev.__
     Click the bright green "Merge" button on your pull request! **NOTE: DO NOT DELETE THE TOPIC BRANCH!!**

     If there isn't a bright green button... well, you'll have to do some more complicated merging:

-        git checkout master
+        git checkout dev
-        git pull origin master
+        git pull origin dev
         git merge anurse-123-makesuckless
         ... resolve conflicts ...
-        git push origin master
+        git push origin dev

 6.  __Be ready to guide your change through QA, Staging and Prod__ Your change will make its way through the QA, Staging and finally Prod branches as it's deployed to the various environments.
 Be prepared to fix additional bugs!